Henry Gill (Jesuit)

-Henry was educated at the Jesuit Clongowes Wood College and in 1890 joined the Jesuits first going to St Stanislaus College in Tullabeg, Co.
-Offally, then to Milltown Park, also studying Mathematics and Science at University College Dublin(Royal University of Ireland).
+Henry was educated at the Jesuit Clongowes Wood College and in 1890 joined the Jesuits, first going to St Stanislaus College in Tullabeg, Co.
+Offally, then to Milltown Park, also studying Mathematics and Science at University College Dublin (Royal University of Ireland).
 He studied Philosophy at the Catholic University of Louvain, returned to Milltown to complete his clerical training in Theology, and was ordained in Milltown in 1906.
 He continued his studies in England with the famous Professor J. J. Thomson, Cavendish Laboratories, Cambridge from 1906 to 1908.
-He conducted theoretical research into seismology which encouraged other jesuits to pursue studies in the field.
+He conducted theoretical research into seismology which encouraged other Jesuits to pursue studies in the field.

-He returned to Ireland and taught in jesuit schools in Mungret College, Limerick, Belvedere College, Dublin and Rathfarnam Castle.
+He returned to Ireland and taught in Jesuit schools, such as Mungret College, Limerick, Belvedere College, Dublin, and Rathfarnam Castle.

-In 1914 just after the start of the first world war, he joined the 2nd Irish Rifles as a chaplain, serving for four years.
-He wrote in the Quarterly Irish Jesuits Studies Journal, campaigning trying to highlight interest with the Irish public, in the destruction of Belgium particularly the Colleges in Louvain, which had a long connection with Ireland, by the German Army.
-As well as documenting the war in his diary and with his correspondence, he keen photographer, many of his photographs survive.
+In 1914 just after the start of the First World War, he joined the 2nd Irish Rifles as a chaplain, serving for four years.
+He wrote in the quarterly Irish Jesuits Studies Journal, campaigning trying to highlight interest with the Irish public, in the destruction of Belgium, particularly the Colleges in Louvain, which had a long connection with Ireland, by the German Army.
+As well as documenting the war in his diary and with his correspondence, he was a keen photographer; many of his photographs survive.

-Returning to Ireland he taught in the jesuit Belvedere College.
+Returning to Ireland he taught at the Jesuit Belvedere College.

 Fr Henry Gill died aged 73, on 27 November 1945.